Explainer-Clock ticks down towards a Russian default

 WHO WOULD CALL A DEFAULT?

+A default is a state of affairs, not a credit rating though markets often look to credit-rating agencies to declare a default has occurred.

+S&P, assigning Russia a "selective default" rating, said it did not expect investors would be able to convert the rouble payments into dollars equivalent or that the government will convert those payments within a 30-day grace period.

-Markets often look to credit-rating agencies to declare a default has occurred.
-However, a default is a state of affairs, not a credit rating, and with major ratings agencies having withdrawn ratings on Russia it is unclear what manner of announcements might be made.
+With major ratings agencies having withdrawn ratings on Russia it is not entirely clear what manner of announcements might be made.

-A default will have wider ramifications.
 It could, for example, trigger credit default swaps (CDS) - an insurance policy bought by investors for such a case.
 A determinations committee will take a view on whether a "non-payment" event has occurred.
 However, such a decision is generally taken after the grace period has passed.

 There are around $6 billion worth of CDS contracts outstanding on Russia.